Be a Part of History

 In addition to paid internships, we also offer a limited number of Field Forward living and relocation stipends to college students traditionally underrepresented in cultural arts careers and students with demonstrated financial need.
 See “Field Forward Stipend” for more information and how to apply.

 The application process for prospective interns includes:

-– An online application for the specific internship you are applying for via our internal hiring system, which requires the completion of the following short-answer questions:
+– An online application for the specific internship via our internal hiring system, which requires the completion of the following short-answer questions:

 - Please expand upon your resume and cover letter and describe what strengths, skills, or professional experience you possess that would contribute positively to this internship experience.
-(200-500 words)
+(1,000 character limit)

 - What would you like to learn during this internship, and how would this internship contribute to your future goals and aspirations?
-(200-500 words)
+(1,000 character limit)

 – A resume